aws-samples/containers-blog-maelstrom/prefetch-data-to-EKSnodes/README.md

    ![image](images/output.jpg)

-   Note: It might take 3 to 5 mins for the data points to be published in the Monitoring graphs
+   Note: It might take 3 to 5 mins for the data points to be published in the Monitoring graphs.

 4. Verify if AWS Systems Manager Run Command is triggered by Amazon EventBridge.
 Run the below command to see the invocations.
 Look for DocumentName which should be AWS-RunShellScript, RequestedDateTime to identify corresponding run, and then status to make sure if the Run Command executed Successfully or not.